-WMI was a pioneer in promoting music from the world of Islam at a time that Americans had little or no understanding of Islamic culture.
-In 1993-94 and 1995-96, we presented The Musical World of Islam which featured artists from the Middle East and Central Asia.
+WMI was a pioneer in promoting music from the world of Islam at a time when Americans had little exposure to Islamic culture.
+In 1993/94 and 1995/96, we presented The Musical World of Islam which featured artists from the Middle East and Central Asia.

-Artists from Africa and the African diaspora have played an important role in WMI’s programming and have included most recently Kasse Mady Diabaté (Mali), Orlando Julius (Nigeria), Ladysmith Black Mambazo (South Africa) and King Sunny Adé (Nigeria).
-For the past five years, WMI has partnered with Apollo Theater in presenting Africa Now! spotlighting emerging and established artists of today's African music scene.
+Artists from Africa and the African diaspora have included Mbongwana Star (DRC), Mulatu Astatke (Ethiopia), Salif Keita (Mali), Tony Allen (Nigeria), and Mokoomba (Zimbabwe).
+In addition, for the past six years, WMI has partnered with the Apollo Theater in presenting Africa Now!, a festival spotlighting emerging and established artists of today's African music scene.

 After the retirement of the Founding Director of 26 years in 2011, WMI entered an era of transition with some management and personnel changes until 2015, when under new leadership a small, committed team continued and expanded on the original vision of WMI’s founders.
-The 30th Anniversary Season featured 23 memorable shows by 28 performers from 17 countries at 11 venues.
-Ancillary events such as artist Q&A's, pre-show expert talks and demonstrations, as well as after-show meet & greets have been added and aim to provide additional opportunities for learning about and engagement with each presented culture.
+Aside from expanding the artistic repertoire to include contemporary as well as traditional world music performers, WMI PLUS Experiences, and ancillary events such as artist Q&As, pre-show expert talks and demonstrations, as well as after-show meet and greets have been added and aim to provide additional opportunities for learning about and engaging with each presented culture.

 Since its inception, WMI has presented the best in music and dance from more than 100 countries at venues throughout NYC and beyond.